JDeakin25/Milestones-Project-1-P3/README.md

   - Ensure the site layout is logical in order, prioritising the most essential information first
   - Provide a fixed navigation bar to support site users and avoid laborious scrolling and poor user experience
   - Include relevant image content to support neighbouring copy
-  - Any sections of information that are considerable in size need to be presented using specific elements which have been designed to help condense information and present detail  effectively
+  - Any sections of information that are considerable in size need to be presented using specific elements which have been designed to help condense information and present detail  effectively.

   ### Technology choices

-  A core goal of this site to make use of the HTML5 and CSS3 coding languages proficiently, to ensure a fully functioning and effective resource is available to potential event attendees.
+  A core goal of this site is to make use of the HTML5 and CSS3 coding languages proficiently, to ensure a fully functioning and effective resource is available to potential event attendees.

   - Using HTML5 along with Bootstrap library components will help achieve formatting and layout choices.
   - CSS3 styling will help coordinate the aesthetic of the site, promote consistency and ensure compatibility with different screen sizes.